-It’s time we each question where our beliefs, values, pre-dispositions come from – when we realise that much of them are human-made, and full of flaws, perhaps we will start to improve our condition and change the world.
+It’s time we each question where our beliefs, values, pre-dispositions come from.
+When we realise that much of them are human-made and full of biases, perhaps we will start to improve our condition and change the world.

-In grade 7 I took compulsory Home Economics class which taught us basic Sewing and Cooking skills.
-I was pretty good at it and although much fun I wrote it off because in my mind it wasn’t for Modern girls who wanted to use their Intelligence and have a ‘Career’ or who aspired to be more than just a ‘Housewife’ *rolls eyes*.
-How wrong I was.
+In grade 7 I took compulsory Home Economics class which taught basic sewing and cooking skills.
+I was pretty good at it and although much fun I wrote it off because in my mind it wasn’t for ‘ambitious modern girls’ who wanted to use their ‘intelligence’ and pursue a ‘career’ or who aspired to be ‘more’ than ‘just’ a ‘housewife’ *rolls eyes*.
+How wrong I was!

-At the time, we were led to believe that ‘girls can do anything’ and trained in ‘girl power’.
-We weren’t taught to value ‘skills’ because skills were not for the ‘highly educated’ who went to University and studied for years and years and ended up in high powered positions.
+At the time, we were led to believe that girls can do anything and we were trained in girl power.
+We weren’t taught to value craftwork because that would be taken over by machines and technology and it wasn’t for the new generation of highly educated women who went to University and studied for years and years and ended up in high powered positions.

-Although I don’t disagree with encouraging girls to follow their ambition, what our teachers and career advisers didn’t foresee was the huge cultural and societal shift which has led to the DIY Revolution and the Maker Movement.
-Independent cafes / restaurants / art galleries, grassroots & community initiates such as urban gardening / food and craft markets, transition towns have burgeoned in the last few years.
+In any case, what my teachers and career advisers didn’t foresee was the huge cultural and attitudinal shift which has led to the DIY Revolution and the Maker Movement.
+Independent cafes, restaurants, art galleries, grassroots community initiates such as urban gardening and food and craft markets as well as self-reliant transition towns have burgeoned in the last few years.